Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review – Was The Ridicule Warranted?

 and the best way I can describe it is that the sound envelops and completely takes you away.

-They aren’t noise-canceling but isolate very well.
+They aren’t noise-canceling but do isolate very well.

 I was honestly floored when I first put them on and can remember vividly how I felt throughout that specific day.